zepingyu0512/zepingyu0512.github.io/_pages/about.md

 # 🔥 News

-- *2026.02*: Survey: "Locate, Steer, and Improve: A Practical Survey of Actionable Mechanistic Interpretability in Large Language Models".
+- *2026.02*: New survey: "Locate, Steer, and Improve: A Practical Survey of Actionable Mechanistic Interpretability in Large Language Models".

 - *2025.08*: Our work "Back Attention: Understanding and Enhancing Multi-Hop Reasoning in Large Language Models" is accepted by EMNLP 2025 (main).